- What is MATCH Lab?

 - How do I apply for MATCH Lab?

-You’ll need to apply via the online form.
-You’ll be asked to tell us who you are and what you’re doing; your professional track record; what you’re planning for future projects; and why you’d be a good choice for MATCH Lab.
+You’ll need to apply via an online form, which we’ll make available when the next round is open.
+In it you’ll be asked to tell us who you are and what you’re doing; your professional track record; what you’re planning for future projects; and why you’d be a good choice for MATCH Lab.

 An assessment panel made up of Creative Partnerships staff and peers will shortlist applicants and invite them to interview with the assessment panel to discuss their plans and ideas in more detail.
 If you’re selected for interview we’ll provide questions in advance so you have time to prepare.